mmastrac/bootstrap/bootstrap/README.md

 This is the first stage C compiler that compilers a (very reduced) subset of C. Currently a work-in-progress.

+There are multiple stages inside bootstrap4 to build a basic compiler.

 ## bootstrap5/

 A full C89 compiler written in a simpler subset of C than can compile a full CXX compiler (as long as it conforms to C89).
 Currently a work-in-progress.